dtcooper/raspotify/README.md

 _For desktop versions of Raspberry Pi OS (and/or systems with PulseAudio installed) [spotifyd](https://spotifyd.github.io/spotifyd/installation/Raspberry-Pi.html) offers similar functionality, much better PulseAudio compatibility and is a better choice._

+If you're looking for a turnkey audio solution for Raspberry Pi's with Spotify Connect support we recommend [moOde™ audio player](https://moodeaudio.org/).

 ## Installation

 _**The easy way**_